Cunningham shoulder reduction

-Cunningham shoulder reduction was originally published in 2003 and is an anatomically based method of shoulder reduction that utilizes positioning (analgesic position), voluntary scapular retraction, and bicipital massage.
+Cunningham shoulder reduction is an anatomically based method of shoulder reduction that utilizes positioning (analgesic position), voluntary scapular retraction, and bicipital massage.
 It is designed for true anterior/subcoracoid glenohumeral dislocations in patients who can fully adduct their humerus.
 This is distinct from anteroinferior / subglenoid glenohumeral dislocations for which alternative techniques should be used.

 The method is one of several techniques used for shoulder reduction.

+History

+The method was originally published in 2003.

 Mechanism

 Shoulder dislocation is a common complication of upper limb trauma (arm pulled while in abduction or direct impact to shoulder) resulting with the humeral head sitting anteriorly out of the glenoid fossa.